 Formerly depressed and out-of-shape, German Amurao is now working to promote a healthy lifestyle, one bad habit at a time

-Even the most active people get depressed, and it doesn’t just ruin them emotionally but physically, too.
-For 27-year-old German Amurao, his worst times forced him back to his bad habits that ruined his diet and workout.
-However, a lapse in his workout didn’t keep him down and he broke through his depression to get back on shape.
+Even the most active people get depressed.
+For 27-year-old German Amurao, his worst times forced him back to his bad habits that ruined his diet and fitness regimen.
+However, the lapse didn’t keep him down and he broke through his depression to get back in shape.
 Now, he runs a blog that’s actively trying to promote fitness and other healthy practices.

 Tell us about your weight issues and struggles.
 When did it become a problem?

 Before my depression, I could easily follow a workout program four to five times a week.
 I’m usually very active and weighed around 138 pounds.
 2016 happened to be one of the toughest years for me.
 I’ve jumped from one kitchen work to another.
 I had a minor kidney problem, and my relationship back then was falling apart.
 I started to gain weight, which was strange for me because I’ve been an exercise junkie the past nine years.
 I was in denial that I was going through depression although the signs were clearly noticeable.
 Going through depression, I felt very unmotivated and sluggish to tackle daily tasks.
 I couldn’t keep up with a workout and my weight went up to 145 pounds.

 How did you manage to get past that depressive behavior?

 It was anger that really motivated me to get past through it.
 I saw myself in the mirror one day and couldn’t believe how far I’ve let myself down.
 That’s why I made sure to improve myself by creating one good habit at a time.

 What was it like trying to get back into the active lifestyle?
 Did you ever feel discouraged when you think about how much fitter you were before?